xtuml/bridgepoint/doc-internal/notes/162_dts0101036706/162_editor_code_dump_dnt.md

   IP is placed into a separate package which is then reserved as if it was marked with an X. The only elements left public will be Instance, Attribute Value, Link Participation and Link.
-The future possibility of pre-created events shall also be supported, requiring Pending Event, Data Item Value, Event Queue Entry and Self Queue Entry.
+The future possibility of pre-created events shall also be supported, requiring Pending Event and Data Item Value.
 The new reserved package will be named Engine.
 The pruned Instance package will be published.

 5.3  The license files in the plug-ins that are put into xtuml/editor needs to be